 Both are made of thin, durable porcelain material and both can provide natural looking, long lasting results when prepared by an experienced, competent dentist.
-In order to determine which option is best for you, a cosmetic dentist such as the ones at the Chandler implant dentist 85286, will consider a variety of circumstances which include your unique dental history, overall health, personal desires, expectations, and her professional understanding of your particular situation to create an beautiful final result.
+In order to determine which option is best for you, we will consider a variety of circumstances which include your unique dental history, overall health, personal desires, expectations to create a beautiful final result.

 Advantages of Dental Veneers & Dental Lumineers

 Resistance to staining.
 A significant advantage is in the nature of their material.
 Since porcelain is a ceramic and therefore glass-like, the porcelain surface will be extremely stain resistant.